 .fr |

 .pl is the second-highest-multiplier ccTLD in our comparison set, behind only .net.
-The Polish multiplier is more than five times France's .fr (2.20×), more than twice the Netherlands' .nl (4.59×), and meaningfully above Brazil's .com.br (~6×) and Spain's .es (4.99×).
-Where the .net figure of 16.7× is driven by global ISP and CDN reverse-DNS pollution distributed across many sponsoring organisations, the .pl figure of 11.54× is concentrated in a much smaller set of national operators — specifically twenty-eight Polish ISPs whose rDNS-style zones generate the bulk of the namespace's subdomain density.
+The Polish multiplier of 8.83× sits above Spain's .es (6.83×), the Netherlands' .nl (6.15×), Brazil's .com.br (5.99×), and France's .fr (4.55×).
+Where the .net figure of ~30× is driven by global ISP and CDN reverse-DNS pollution distributed across many sponsoring organisations, the .pl figure of 8.83× is concentrated in a much smaller set of national operators — specifically twenty-eight Polish ISPs whose rDNS-style zones generate the bulk of the namespace's subdomain density.
+(The .net apex basis is its registry count rather than an observed apex extraction, so its multiplier is the least directly comparable in the table; the four ccTLDs below .pl are all computed on the same observed-apex method.)

 .pl Top-100 Apex Concentration